cuteboyqq/Simple-Segment-Pytorch/README.md

-# simple-network-Pytorch
+# Simple-Segment-Pytorch
 [(Back to top)](#table-of-contents)

-implement simple network, you can regard these code as a outline of the network
+implement simple semantic segmentation network, you can regard these code as a outline of the network

 ### Table of contents